 1) Do not attend circuses that feature wild animals or participate in wild animal "rides".
 Instead choose animal-free circuses or visit animal sanctuaries.
 Find a list here.
-Learn more about elephant rides.
+Learn more about elephant rides and displays.

 2) Learn more about animal protection, animal habitats and circuses by visiting the following organizations' websites: Born Free USA, The Elephant Sanctuary, Performing Animal Welfare Society, The Humane Society of the United States.

 3) Spread the word.
 Write letters to the editors of your local newspapers.
 Educate your relatives, friends, co-workers and local businesses about your research.
 Encourage them to take a stand against circuses.
 Ask your friends to visit this webpage and take action, too!
 Download a flier.